WUFT-FM

-WUFT-FM is an NPR member radio station owned by the University of Florida in Gainesville, Florida, broadcasting news and public media programming from NPR along with other distributors including APM, PRX, WNYC Studios and the BBC.
+WUFT-FM (89.1 MHz) is an NPR member radio station owned by the University of Florida in Gainesville, Florida, broadcasting news and public media programming from NPR along with other distributors including APM, PRX, WNYC Studios and the BBC.
 The station also operates a full-time satellite, WJUF in Inverness at 90.1 FM.

 History

 UF has been involved in broadcasting for almost nine decades.
 It owns WRUF (850 AM and 103.7 FM), one of the oldest radio stations in the state.
 Sister television station WUFT-TV is Florida's third oldest public television station.
 Despite this pioneering role, UF was a relative latecomer to public radio.
 WUFT-FM did not sign on until September 27, 1981, bringing NPR programming to one of the few areas of the state still without any public radio at all.
 For most of its history, WUFT-FM aired a mix of classical music and NPR news programming.
 On August 3, 2009, WUFT-FM's programming was switched to mostly news and public affairs, while classical music was moved to WUFT-FM's HD2 digital subchannel.

 WJUF signed on in 1995 as a full-time repeater of WUFT-FM.
 For years, it was known as Nature Coast 90, but in 2010 re-branded as Florida's 89.1 along with its parent station.
 In August 2018, the station was rebranded once again to WUFT 89.1/90.1 to reflect the WJUF frequency.

 WUFT-FM broadcasts with 100,000 watts of effective radiated power and reaches the following counties in north-central Florida: Alachua, Union, Bradford, Gilchrist, Levy, Marion, Putnam, Clay, Columbia, Lafayette and Dixie.
 WJUF broadcasts with 20,000 watts of effective radiated power and reaches Sumter, Hernando, Citrus and Pasco counties.
 WUFT-FM can also be received in nearby St. Johns County and even as far north as Duval County.

 WUFT-FM broadcasts one live weekly call-in show: Animal Airwaves - Live, hosted by Dana Hill, who interviews veterinarians from the University of Florida College of Veterinary Medicine.
 Previous talk programs include Connor Calling with Hank Connor (who retired) and Sikorski's Attic, hosted by antique expert John Sikorski, who answered listeners' questions about antiques and vintage collectibles.
-WUFT formerly had two locally produced weekly music programs, as well: the soul/R&B-focused Soul Circuit with Margi Hatch on Saturday nights and the classical music-focused Encore! with Dana Hill on Sunday nights.
+WUFT formerly had locally produced weekly programs, as well: